balena-labs-projects/connector/README.md

 ### Device Metrics
 This data source provides the in-built telegraf metrics for the CPU and Memory usage of the device.
 It is enabled by setting the environment variable `ENABLE_DEVICE_METRICS` to `1`.

-This data source is useful for testing `transport` or simply to allow device resource monitoring as part of your application.
+This data source is useful for testing `connector` or simply to allow device resource monitoring as part of your application.

 ## Data Sinks
 ### InfluxDB
-Adding an influx timeseries database to your application will cause the `transport` block to configure telegraf to push data into it.
+Adding an influx timeseries database to your application will cause the `connector` block to configure telegraf to push data into it.
 You must name the service `influxdb` for it to be automatically discovered, such as:

 ```yaml
 influxdb: